thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ollama.md

 ## Next steps

-Now that you have a secure, local Ollama endpoint, here are some recommended next steps:
+Now that you have Ollama endpoint, here are some recommended next steps:

+- **Enable HTTPS**: Secure your Nginx proxy with HTTPS by following the [official Nginx HTTPS configuration guide](https://nginx.org/en/docs/http/configuring_https_servers.html){:target="_blank"}.

+- **Add GPU Support**: Enable GPU acceleration for Ollama to significantly improve inference speed.
+  Use the [Ollama Docker GPU setup instructions](https://github.com/ollama/ollama/blob/main/docs/docker.md){:target="_blank"} as a starting point.

 - **Predictive Maintenance with AI**: Explore our guide on [AI-Based Anomaly Detection with ThingsBoard](/docs/{{docsPrefix}}samples/analytics/ai-predictive-maintenance/){:target="_blank"}.
   You can adapt that guide to use the local Ollama model you've just configured, allowing you to run the entire solution without relying on external AI services.